mobilecoinofficial/forest/echopay/README.md

 - [Deploy Full Service to Fly with certificate Pinning for Security](https://github.com/i-infra/cert-pinning-demo)
 - Deploy a Forest Bot to Fly.io (Under Construction)

+## Contributing

+We welcome pull requests, and issues.
+We lint out code with Pylint and MyPy and format it with Black.